MACC Fund: Fund-raising and donations

 The primary beneficiary of MACC Fund support is the MACC Fund Center for Cancer and Blood Disorders, a collaborative effort of the Medical College of Wisconsin and Children's Hospital of Wisconsin.
 Research is conducted in the 6-story MACC Fund Research Center of the Medical College of Wisconsin.
 The MACC Fund also supports research at the University of Wisconsin's Paul P. Carbone Comprehensive Cancer Center where research will be conducted in the MACC Fund Pediatric Cancer Research Wing upon its completion in the fall of 2009.
 Translational research is supported at the MACC Fund Center for Cancer and Blood Disorders at Children's Hospital of Wisconsin.
 The MACC Fund committed nearly 1.5 million for the Midwest Children's Cancer Center's annual budget in fiscal 2008.
 This is about 30% of the Center's annual budget.
 In addition, support to the UW Cancer Center totaled $600,000 in 2008.

 The MACC Fund Scientific Review Board was formed in 1980 to review the work of the Midwest Children's Cancer Center and to review grants submitted from outside this Center.
 It is made up of leading pediatric oncology practitioners from around the country.
 The Board does a biennial site review of the Cancer Center.
 The current Review Board is headed by Dr. Kevin Shannon of the University of California, San Francisco Comprehensive Cancer Center.
 Past MACC Fund Scientific Review Board Chairs have come from prestigious medical schools such as Yale, Harvard, UCLA and The University of Southern California.

-The research that the MACC Fund supports has had a significant impact.
 The overall cure rate for all types of childhood cancer has risen from 20% to 80% in the past 50 years.
 Wilms tumor of the kidney is now 90% curable.
-Acute lymphocytic leukemia is about 85% curable and the Midwest Children's Cancer Center has performed more successful non-related bone marrow transplants than any other Center in the country.